rcaferati/ras-fullpage-strategies/README.md

 # React Awesome Slider Navigation HOC strategies
 React awesome slider fullpage strategies and usage examples.
+For more information about the slider itself please access the main repository at [rcaferati/react-awesome-slider](https://github.com/rcaferati/ras-fullpage-strategies)

 The `Navigation` HOC exposes a number of methods for dealing with fullpage navigation.
 The code bellow is a basic concept example, if you want a functional one just check out the NextJS folder.